DHTMLX/docs-kanban/docs/index.md

 ### Toolbar

 **Toolbar** of Kanban is a separate part of the interface.
-It includes a search bar for *searching* cards, a control for *sorting* cards by the specified parameters and controls for *adding new columns and rows*.
+It includes a search bar for *searching* cards, a control for *sorting* cards by the specified parameters, two controls for managing history (*undo/redo*) and controls for *adding new columns and rows*.
 You can flexibly manage the searching and sorting logic as well as change the Toolbar structure by adding custom elements or changing the order of the built-in ones.
 Read more in the [Configuration](./guides/configuration#toolbar) section.

 ![Kanban Toolbar](assets/js_kanban_toolbar.png)